 Documentation To Prove She’s On Maternity Leave

 Nobody told me that maternity leave came with so much paperwork.
 From liaisoning from the insurance company to my employer, and then with a third party who handled family leave, these administrative tasks took up way too much of the time, energy, and focus that I was expecting to have for my newborn.
 I resent the way

 group lactation class.
 Not individualized instruction, or private coaching.
 I was in a room with about six other moms, all of us in our breezy hospital gowns (which don’t facilitate breastfeeding, unless you wear them backwards and thus not only expose your boobs, but your lower half as well), fumbling with ourselves to get our kids to latch on properly.
 While somewhat helpful, I really didn’t want to be there.
 And being the Type A person I am, of course I immediately felt competitive with the other moms, as if I had to “win” this class and be the best breastfeeder to earn the lactation consultant’s approval.

 lactation consultant visit her three times a day for the three days she was in the hospital, to make sure she was in a groove with nursing.
 My “one and done” class did little to build my confidence around breastfeeding.
+Mental Health Evaluations

 My 6-week postpartum check-up with my obstetrician (OB) was basically to make sure all my organs were back in the right location, and that I was healing “nicely” from my non-traumatic vaginal birth.
 He jokingly asked when I was going to have another kid.
 But he asked me nothing about how I was feeling, how I was sleeping, how I was coping with the flux of emotions that come with the hormonal shifts after giving birth.
 Because he didn’t touch upon these subjects, I assumed it was because I was expected to just be fine.
 Nonplussed by my new life with a newborn, and having no reason to feel anxiety or fear or panic or euphoria or utter sadness at times.

 postpartum depression, mental health checks should be the norm in the wake of having a baby.
 It felt terrible that I didn’t know these new and strange feelings could actually be dealt with and eased, as opposed to just ignored, which is what I tried to do.
 In hindsight, I should have been more vocal about my postpartum, emotional issues, but I would have been more forthcoming if I had been prompted to talk about them first.
+Adult Companionship

-New motherhood can be isolating.
+motherhood can be isolating.
 My first baby was born right at the beginning of winter, so I didn’t get out with her much because of the cold weather.
 The lack of human contact, especially with grown-ups, where we could discuss topics outside children, really wore on me.
 So much so that I vowed my next child would be a summer baby.
 My son was born in July.
 The Remote

 breastfeeding our newborn, and unable to eat or shower or pee at will, the least my partner could do was hand over the viewing options to me for the next three months without me asking.